-The European Union has identified these concerns and has put a new regulation, the General Data Protection Regulation (GDPR), in place to protect its citizens.
-On May 25, 2018, the new legislation goes into effect and will be strictly enforced, setting the new standard for consumer rights regarding the protection of their data.
+The European Union has identified concerns surrounding data security and has put a new regulation, the General Data Protection Regulation (GDPR), in place to protect its citizens.
+This legislation goes into effect as of May 25, 2018 and will be strictly enforced, setting the new standard for consumer rights regarding the protection of their data.

-The GDPR regulates the processing of data for EU individuals, which includes collection, storage, transfer, or use.
+The GDPR regulates the processing, including collection, storage, transfer or use, of data for EU individuals.
 Any organization that processes personal data of EU individuals is within the scope of the law, regardless of whether the organization has a physical presence in the EU.
 It is important to note that the GDPR concept of “personal data” is very broad.

 For companies subject to GDPR, the compliance requirements for processing data are significant, including: